Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

 # Malware-Simulation-Analysis
 # Reverse-ex Malware Analysis Assignment

-A simulated malware analysis project focused on discovering a hidden password within the provided executable file **`reverse-ex`**.
+A simulated malware analysis project focused on discovering a hidden password within the provided executable file **reverse-ex**.
 This project demonstrates fundamental reverse-engineering and malware analysis techniques in a safe environment.

----

 ## How It Works

-The executable `reverse-ex` simulates basic malware behaviour.
+The executable reverse-ex simulates basic malware behaviour.
 Your objective is to **discover the embedded password** by analyzing how the program handles and compares user input.

 You’ll use both **static** and **dynamic analysis** methods to identify where and how the password is stored or generated.

----

 ## How to Analyze

 1. **Set up a safe environment**

    * Use a virtual machine (e.g., VirtualBox).
-   * Copy the `reverse-ex` file inside your analysis folder.
+   * Copy the reverse-ex file inside your analysis folder.

 2. **Perform static analysis**

-   * Run `file reverse-ex` to gather basic info.
+   * Run reverse-ex to gather basic info.
    * Disassemble with **IDA** to inspect code flow.
-   * Look for comparison functions like `cmp` or loops checking input.
+   * Look for comparison functions like cmp or loops checking input.

 3. **Perform dynamic analysis**